 Each group of eight students will have a lead instructor who has many years of experience in the field.
 Some are SUNY Cortland alumni and many teach outdoor education at the college level.
 You will also have a knowledgeable upperclassman or faculty member who can answer your questions about SUNY Cortland.

 Gear to be used during ATB should be packed separately from the rest of your personal residence hall items.
-Your gear will be moved a few times before you arrive at Camp Huntington.
+Your gear will be moved a few times before you arrive at Antlers or Camp Huntington.
 Securing any loose items you may have into bags will ensure things do not get lost.
-Nylon or canvas duffle bags work much better than suitcases for transportation.
+Nylon or canvas duffel bags work much better than suitcases for transportation.

 All the specialized camping gear and canoes will be provided for you.
 You’ll need a decent pair of hiking boots, a sleeping bag and rain gear.
 If you need suggestions on finding these, we'll be glad to help.